Aari people: Caste system

-The Ari peoples of Ethiopia are comрrised of different occupational groups and their society is socially divided and stratified according to each Aari individual's respective occupation.
-The lower castes of the society is composed of potters, tanners and blacksmiths and collectively named as mana in the Aari language.
+The Ari peoples of Ethiopia comрrise different occupational groups and their society is socially divided and stratified according to each Aari individual's respective occupation.
+The lower castes of the society are composed of potters, tanners and blacksmiths and collectively named as mana in the Aari language.
 Blacksmiths (faka mana)i who also do woodworking are marginalized and occupy an inferior position to tanners and potters (tila mana).
 Kantsa is the name given to the agriculturalist caste which holds a privileged position in the society.
 Intermarriage between mana and katsa is forbidden and considered as taboo according to Ari customs.
-After the introduction of Christianity the social division between Christian Aari belonging to differing castes have reported to become less important.
+The occupational segregation and caste-based endogamy practiced among the Ari have been revealed by advances in archaeogenetics to be one the oldest continuous caste systems in existence.
+After the introduction of Christianity the social division between Christian Aari belonging to differing castes has been reported to have become less important.
 More of the societies make agriculture their livelihood, and most of them practice mixed farming.

 Religion

-Most Aari follow either Protestant Christianity or traditional beliefs.
-A few practice Orthodox Christianity.

-After conquest by the Ethiopian Empire in the late 1800s, many Aari were forced to convert to Orthodox Christianity, although this religion became heavily stigmatized due to its association with the invading forces and perceived economic exploitation by Orthodox priests.
+After conquest by the Ethiopian Empire in the late 1800s, many Aari were forced to convert to Ethiopian Orthodox Christianity, although this religion became heavily stigmatized due to its association with the invading forces and perceived economic exploitation by Orthodox priests, although there are still some followers among the Aari.
 In the 1950s, large numbers became Protestants as a result of Western missionary work (especially by SIM).
 Today, the vast majority of Aari Christians are Protestants.
+There are still followers of traditional beliefs.